mdlacasse/Owl/README.md

 ```python
 plan.summary()
 ```
-The output of the last command looks like:
+The output of the last command reports that Jack and Jill can afford a $89k annual spending starting this year.
+It also contains many more details:
 ```
 SUMMARY ================================================================
 Plan name: jack & jill - tutorial